What is soft-proofing?

 Another way to check

-Once you’ve got your soft-proofing set up, there is another method for checking for out-of-gamut colors.
-Go to the View menu and choose “Gamut warning“.
-Photoshop will then highlight the o-o-g areas with gray, like this:
+Once you’ve got your soft-proofing set up, there is another method for checking for out-of-gamut colours.
+Go to the View menu and choose "Gamut warning".
+Photoshop will then highlight the o-o-g areas with grey, like this:

 Frankly, I never use this method.
 It’s really brutal, and it makes you want to cry.
 It makes the problem seem much worse than it really is.
 Plus, I’ve read plenty of experts who say that it’s not particularly accurate anyway.
 Forget about it.

 Ok, what now?

-Let’s say you’ve toggled your soft-proof on and off, and seen some colors which ain’t gonna make it.
+Let’s say you’ve toggled your soft-proof on and off, and seen some colours which ain’t gonna make it.
 You have two options – ignore it, or do something about it.

 Option 1 – ignore it

-If the color shift is only minor, and you’re in a hurry, and heck, nobody will notice anyway, then forget about it.
+If the colour shift is only minor, and you’re in a hurry, and heck, nobody will notice anyway, then forget about it.
 Life’s too short, right?

 Option 2 – do something about it

 Let’s take a look at that animation again:

-As you can see, out-of-gamut colors cause loss of visible detail.
+As you can see, out-of-gamut colours cause loss of visible detail.
 The subtle shape of the wrinkly fabric becomes a smooth, featureless (and in this case darker) mass.

 There’s only one way to preserve that detail, and you probably won’t like it.
-You need to partially desaturate the bright colors to bring them into the print gamut.
+You need to partially desaturate the bright colours to bring them into the print gamut.

-If you’ve already flattened your layers, then you’ll need to make a new Hue/Saturation layer, and gently desaturate the relevant colors as necessary.
+If you’ve already flattened your layers, then you’ll need to make a new Hue/Saturation layer, and gently desaturate the relevant colours as necessary.

 Here, I’ve dropped the reds by 20%.
 You can also jiggle the lightness, and sometimes even the Hue, to get the best possible result.

 The great thing is, you can continue to toggle Ctrl Y while the Hue/Sat dialog is open, so you can check your progress.
 And you can also watch the Proof numbers in the Info Palette as well.
 So there’s no need for guesswork.